-- A. FDOT and SWFWMD originally executed a Master Agreement (MA) and Agency Operating Agreement (AOA) on September 29, 2004, followed by a Funding Agreement (FA) on October 1, 2004.
-These were subsequently renewed or extended through June 1, 2015 followed by an AOFA in May 2015 running through July 2021.
-FDOT and SWFWMD have consulted and agree to continue participating in the ETDM and transportation project delivery processes. - B. SWFWMD is responsible for review of transportation projects consistent with its regulatory and programmatic responsibilities pursuant to Chapters 253 and 258, Florida Statutes (F.S.), and Chapter 373, F.S. and other statutory authorizations as further identified herein and in Appendix A. - C. FDOT is committed to compliance with the statutes and rules under SWFWMD's jurisdiction as they relate to FDOT's transportation projects and activities.
-As such, FDOT requests that SWFWMD continue providing expedited review and specialized technical assistance during the ETDM and transportation development processes meeting timelines established in this AOFA. - D. Early coordination and participation in the ETDM process has increased the number of activities SWFWMD reviews.
-FDOT desires that SWFWMD maintain its timely responses and priority review of FDOT projects.
-By identifying permitting issues early on in the planning screen, programming screen, and PD&E phases, the ETDM process should result in an expedited review of subsequent permit applications. - E. SWFWMD has represented that without continued funding it will be unable to provide FDOT with expedited project review and specialized technical assistance during the ETDM and transportation project development processes. - F. FDOT has found it beneficial to provide funding for SWFWMD to serve as an ETAT representative in order to support priority expedited review and specialized technical assistance so that transportation projects addressing Florida's needs can be implemented timely while complying with applicable environmental laws and regulations, including those protecting coastal and marine species and habitat. - G. In order to receive priority project reviews, FDOT requests that SWFWMD provide expedited review and specialized technical services in its jurisdictional areas.
-FDOT will reimburse SWFWMD for its services under this AOFA to meet the accelerated review requirements and assistance established in this AOFA. - H. FDOT's participation in this AOFA is supported by 23 U.S.C. § 139(j) and the reimbursement of funds from Federal Highway Administration (FHWA) for activities conducted by SWFWMD pursuant to this AOFA. - I. SWFWMD will provide expedited review and specialized technical assistance consistent with its statutory authority and commensurate with the level of funding provided by FDOT pursuant to this AOFA. - J. The parties desire to enter into this AOFA to provide for early coordination and identification of jurisdictional resources, expedite transportation project review, and provide for the personnel and/or funding to attain these goals.
+- A. FDOT and FDEP originally executed a Master Agreement (MA) and Agency Operating Agreement (AOA) on December 21, 2006, followed by a Funding Agreement (FA) on December 21, 2006.
+These were subsequently renewed or extended through December 31, 2011. - B. Pursuant to the authority provided under Section 404 (g)(1) of the Clean Water Act (CWA) states may assume the federal government's permitting responsibility under Section 404 of the CWA.
+On August 5, 2020, FDEP and the Environmental Protection Agency (EPA) signed a Memorandum of Agreement transferring permitting authority under CWA Section 404 from the U.S. Army Corps of Engineers (Corps) to the State of Florida for a broad range of water resources within the State (State 404 Program).
+FDOT and FDEP have consulted and for purposes of implementing the State's 404 Program agreed to enter this AOFA to participate in the ETDM process to expedite transportation project delivery. - C. FDEP is responsible for review of transportation projects consistent with its regulatory and programmatic responsibilities for implementation of the State 404 Program, including the CWA, Chapter 373, Florida Statutes (F.S.), Chapter 62-341, Florida Administrative Code (F.A.C.) and other regulations and guidance identified herein and in Appendix A. FDEP is responsible for review of federal and state agency actions which are subject to these statutes and regulations. - D. FDOT is committed to complying with the statutes and rules under FDEP's jurisdiction as they relate to FDOT's transportation projects and activities.
+As such, FDOT requests that FDEP provide expedited review and specialized technical assistance during the ETDM and transportation development processes meeting timelines established in this AOFA. - E. Early coordination and participation in the ETDM process will increase the number of activities conducted by FDEP.
+To maintain its production schedule, FDOT needs FDEP to provide early involvement, timely responses and priority review of FDOT projects. - F. FDEP has represented that without supplemental funding it will be unable to provide FDOT with expedited review and specialized technical assistance during the ETDM and transportation development processes. - G. FDOT finds it beneficial to provide funding for FDEP to serve as an ETAT representative to support expedited priority review and specialized technical assistance so that transportation projects addressing Florida's needs can be implemented timely while complying with applicable environmental laws and regulations, including those protecting water resources. - H. To support priority project reviews, FDOT requests FDEP provide expedited review and specialized technical services within its jurisdictional areas for FDOT projects.
+FDOT will reimburse FDEP for its services under this AOFA to meet the accelerated review requirements and assistance established in this AOFA. - I. The participation of FDOT and FDEP in this AOFA is supported by 23 U.S.C. § 139(j) and the reimbursement of funds from Federal Highway Administration (FHWA) for activities conducted by FDEP pursuant to this AOFA. - J. FDEP will provide expedited review and specialized technical assistance consistent with its statutory authority and commensurate with the level of funding provided by FDOT pursuant to this AOFA. - K. The parties are entering into this AOFA to provide for early coordination and identification of jurisdictional resources, expedite transportation project review, and provide for the personnel and/or funding to attain these goals.